AndrewTweddle/EntelectChallenge2013/README.md

          as performance was good enough, so I could avoid the additional complexity/risk of NegaMax/Alpha-Beta at such a late stage of the competition.
-         However those algorithms would be a worthy addition to the framework. iv.
-The Move class contains all possible parameters that I needed.
+         However those algorithms would be a worthy addition to the framework.
+        4. The Move class contains all possible parameters that I needed.
          The properties have cryptic names mapping to a Mathematical notation I devised to represent scenarios.
          Some of these names (deliberately) break the standard C# naming convention for properties.
          TODO: Work out whether there is an elegant way to use generics to support custom Move sub-classes for different scenarios and different layers in the search/move tree for a scenario.

-    e.
-The ScriptEngine\, SchedulingEngine\ and Scripts\ sub-folders are the debris from an earlier over-engineered attempt at a scenario engine.
+    5. The ScriptEngine\, SchedulingEngine\ and Scripts\ sub-folders are the debris from an earlier over-engineered attempt at a scenario engine.
      The goal was to plan out moves for all tanks & bullets for a scenario as generated by a scripting engine.
      This agenda of tank & bullet actions could then be quickly forward-projected to determine situations like bullet collisions, for example.
      The idea was that the scripting engine would then either:
-        i.
-Modify the timelines by invoking sub-scripts which could
+        1. Modify the timelines by invoking sub-scripts which could
             1. insert delays into the tank path, or
-            2. insert bullet avoidance sub-scripts into the original script timeline or ii. create a search tree node to try out different alternative strategies (this would depend on search tree settings - e.g. an iterative deepening scheme)
+            2. insert bullet avoidance sub-scripts into the original script timeline or
+        2. create a search tree node to try out different alternative strategies (this would depend on search tree settings - e.g. an iterative deepening scheme)

-    f.
-The Intelligence\, Strategies\ and ValueStrategy\ subfolders were for a subsequent under-engineered attempt at a scenario engine.
+    6. The Intelligence\, Strategies\ and ValueStrategy\ subfolders were for a subsequent under-engineered attempt at a scenario engine.
        I quickly got bogged down in the complexities of trying to code specific scenarios without first having defined the scenarios in pseudo-code, and without having a framework to help me arrange my ideas more logically.